Welcome to Eat Picks®!

 My goal for this blog is to work with brands and organizations as a true partner connecting the personal story with your brand and building real relationships.

-Please email me [email protected] to discuss ambassadorship possibilities.
+Please email me at [email protected] to discuss ambassadorship possibilities.

 Eat Picks® has been designed to celebrate everything food.
 We highlight great ingredients, kitchen tools and products that make recipe creation successful.

 Kelly is a recipe developer and award-winning writer and food photographer.
 She has over 30 years of experience in the kitchen and enjoys teaching others that cooking is fun with good, simple, ingredients.